-Often, we see that a change management team is only onboarded late in the project, for example when training is about to begin.
+Often, we see that a change management team is only onboarded late in the project, for example, when training is about to begin.
 Way too late.
-Start early and work on the why, identify the stakeholders, learn how they feel and start to communicate.
+Start early and work on the “why,” identify the stakeholders, learn how they feel and start to communicate.
 The sooner people understand the need for change, the better.
 And no worries if you don’t have all the answers yet.
 Put yourself over it and start engaging.
 Next, the project team benefits from an early start on change management.
-Their understanding, their common alignment around the future and their engagement is key to make the project a success.
+Their understanding, their common alignment around the future and their engagement are key to making the project a success.

 Change management is not a separate track, it needs to be embedded into all your tracks.
-Involve people with process knowledge and who understand your end-to-end processes: people who can challenge others, who can estimate the real impact and who can make links to other functions, departments, or teams.
-In this way, you will capture the real challenges, the cross-functional and cross-departmental impacts.
+Involve people with process knowledge and who understand your end-to-end processes: people who can challenge others, who can estimate the real impact and who can make links to other functions, departments or teams.
+In this way, you will capture the real challenges and the cross-functional and cross-departmental impacts.

 Suppose that your projects cover several countries in Europe.
-You have your headquarter, your production sites, your distribution centres, your sales entities, your blue and white-collar workers, etc. The project and change team might be far away from them, literally and figuratively.
+You have your headquarters, your production sites, your distribution centers, your sales entities, your blue and white-collar workers, etc. The project and change team might be far away from them, literally and figuratively.
 That’s why it’s important to narrow the gap between the project team and users.
-Onboard change sponsors, change agents, key users, etc. who are closer to all your different departments and who are familiar with the local language, culture, and habits.
+Onboard change sponsors, change agents, key users, etc., who are closer to all your different departments and who are familiar with the local language, culture and habits.

-As already mentioned, a transformation journey can be compared with climbing a mountain.
+As already mentioned, a transformation journey can be compared to climbing a mountain.
 Reaching the top is a very important achievement.
-But it is not over yet then.
-The ‘descent’ is of equal importance.
-A lot of accidents happen during the descent when the adrenaline and the focus is a bit gone.
-Also, in a project related context, the go-live is not the end.
+But it is not over yet, then.
+The “descent” is of equal importance.
+A lot of accidents happen during the descent when the adrenaline and the focus are a bit gone.
+Also, in a project-related context, the go-live is not the end.
 After go-live, you need to spot whether the new processes or tools are used properly and frequently: Have the users built habits that allow them to move from the consciously incompetent to the unconsciously competent?
-Follow-up and measure, plan refresher trainings, foresee Q&A or coaching sessions, etc. This until the moment you can close the project with a peace of mind and make it business as usual.
+Follow-up and measure, plan refresher training, foresee Q&A or coaching sessions, etc. This is until the moment you can close the project with peace of mind and make it business as usual.
 At the same time, that’s the point when you have finished your transformation journey.